James Maxton: Death and legacy

-Maxton died of cancer at Largs, Ayrshire, in 1946, still sitting as MP for Bridgeton, and was cremated at Glasgow Crematorium.
+Maxton died of cancer in Largs, Ayrshire, in 1946, whilst sitting as MP for Bridgeton.
+He was cremated at Glasgow Crematorium.
 After his death, the ILP stagnated until it ceased to be a viable independent political party.

 Maxton was considered one of the greatest orators of the time, both within and outside the House of Commons.
 Churchill, whilst holding political opinions wholly inconsistent with those of Maxton, described him as "the greatest parliamentarian of his day".
 His biographer Graham Walker concludes: